Mohammed-Abodan-Jabri/simple-api-php/README.md

   "username": "user@example.com",
   "password": "your_password"
 }
 Response:
-200 OK: Returns a token if authentication is successful.
+200 OK: Returns a token upon successful authentication.
-400: Invalid JSON formatInvalid JSON format.
+400 Bad Request: If the JSON format is invalid.
 404 Not Found: If the user is not found.
-500 Internal Server Error: If the username or password is not supplied.
+500 Internal Server Error: If username or password is not supplied.

 ===========================================================================================
 2. Post Management
 -Retrieve All Posts: